 Vibrant Libraries, Thriving Schools - A National Strategy for School Libraries in Scotland 2018-2023 is the strategic document for the development of school libraries in Scotland.

-School libraries have a vital role to play in the learning of children and young people, facilitating Curriculum for Excellence from 3 to 18.
-They empower pupils, school staff and the wider community in their learning, provide a service to improve school-leaver destinations, promote all forms of literacy, and support the role of lifelong learning in children and young people.
+School libraries have a vital role to play in the learning of children and young people, facilitating the Curriculum for Excellence.
+They empower pupils, school staff and the wider community in their learning, provide a service to improve school-leaver destinations, promote all forms of literacy, and support the role for lifelong learning in children and young people.

-It advises decision makers of the central role that school library services play in the education sector and advocate for appropriately resourced services for each child in Scotland.
-It is vital that decision makers recognise the influence school library services and school librarians have in helping to provide children with an equal start in life and supporting young people in their lifelong learning.
+It advises decision makers of the central role school library services play in the education sector and advocate for appropriately resourced services for each child in Scotland.
+It is vital decision makers recognise the influence school library services and school librarians have in helping to provide children with an equal start in life and supporting young people in their lifelong learning.